London

 To put London's size in perspective, its area of 1,572 km² is about 1.4x smaller than Tokyo (city proper).
 Meanwhile, Rio de Janeiro at 1,221 km² is about 1.3x smaller than London.

-Capital of England and the United Kingdom.
 Known as "The Big Smoke", London covers 1,572 km² with a population of 9.0 million.
 The city was established in 43.
-London is known for Big Ben, Tower of London, Buckingham Palace, among other attractions.
+London is known for Big Ben, Tower Bridge, Buckingham Palace, among other attractions.
 The city's main transit system is the London Underground.

 Looking beyond city limits, the London metropolitan area covers 8,382 km², which is 1.2x larger than greater Rio de Janeiro at 6,744 km².
 The London metro area is also more populous, with 14.3 million people compared to 13.5 million.